TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

 - **TOP, LIMIT, RWONUM**
   - Use to limit the number of returned entries.
   - Not all database systems support the SELECT TOP clause.
 MySQL supports the LIMIT clause to select a limited number of records, while Oracle uses ROWNUM.
+  - Limit can be also used to select matches from n-th to m-th row via `SELECT * FROM TableName LIMIT StartIndexRow, RowsToReturn`

 ```SQL
 SELECT TOP 3 * FROM Customers;